 All of the risk categories may be impacted by climate change risk.
-Climate change risk is typically split into physical risk, transition risk and litigation risk.
+We expect explicit consideration of each of physical climate risk, climate transition risk and climate litigation risk.
 It may be useful to develop a framework to consider how each of these could affect the risk categories within the capital modelling to help validate that their impact is being captured appropriately.
 Consideration should also be given to how climate change can affect dependencies (e.g. natural catastrophe risk and market risk) and other risks (e.g. demand for metals such as lithium affecting inflation).

 Although we expect a large part of validation can be independent of the syndicate's own business profile and, where external models are being used, be completed by the model vendors, both the model validation policy and model validation analysis documentation must make explicit reference to, or contain a section on, current climate.
-To limit repetition in the latter, this section could reference analysis in other sections of the document, but it must make statements attesting to the representation of current climate in the view of risk, including (where relevant) whether the current climate is suitability represented by model vendors.
+To limit repetition in the latter, this section could reference analysis in other sections of the document, but it must make statements attesting to the representation of current climate in the view of risk, including (where relevant) whether the current climate is suitability represented by model vendors or is appropriately represented following adjustments made to the same.